 Pursuant to its charter, the Audit Committee oversees the Company's financial reporting process on behalf of the Board of Directors.
-The Company's management has the primary responsibility for the financial statements and reporting process, including the Company's systems of internal controls.
-In fulfilling its oversight responsibilities, the Audit Committee reviewed and discussed with management the audited financial statements included in the Annual Report on Form 10-K for the fiscal year ended May 1, 2010.
-This review included a discussion of the quality and the acceptability of the accounting principles, the reasonableness of significant judgments, and the clarity of disclosures in the financial statements.
+The Company's management has the primary responsibility for the financial statements and reporting process, including the Company's internal control systems.
+In fulfilling its oversight responsibilities, the Audit Committee reviewed and discussed with management the audited financial statements included in the Annual Report on Form 10-K for the fiscal year ended April 30, 2011.
+This review included a discussion of the quality and the acceptability of the accounting principles, the reasonableness of significant judgments and the clarity of disclosures in the financial statements.

 The Audit Committee discussed with the Company's independent accountants, who are responsible for expressing an opinion on the conformity of the Company's audited financial statements with generally accepted accounting principles, all matters required to be discussed by Statement on Auditing Standards No. 61.
-In addition, our independent accountants also provided to the committee the written disclosures required by the applicable requirements of the Public Company Accounting Oversight Board relating to the independent accountant's communications with the Committee concerning independence.
+In addition, our independent accountants provided the Committee with the written disclosures required by the applicable requirements of the Public Company Accounting Oversight Board relating to the independent accountant's communications with the Committee concerning independence.